tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 about those promises, asking for---but never demanding---additional light, and always moving forward with trust in Him.

-The more I have pondered these concepts, the more I see them in the scriptures.
+The more I have pondered these concepts, the more I see examples of this kind of faith in the scriptures.

 Nephi, when asked by an angel whether he knew "the condescension of God", replied "I know that he loveth his children; nevertheless, I do not know the